microsoft/vscode-docs/api/extension-guides/command.md

 - Can be invoked using the Command Palette.
 - Can be invoked using a keybinding.
-- Can be invoked through the VS Code UI, such as though an the editor title bar.
+- Can be invoked through the VS Code UI, such as through the editor title bar.
 - Is intended as an API for other extensions to consume.

 ### Controlling when a command shows up in the Command Palette